nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 For large features that impact multiple parts of the code it is best to open a new issue on issue tracker so that the design of the code can be discussed first.

 Test driven development is encouraged but not required.
 All incoming code should have accompanying tests.

+### Coding Style

+We use the Java coding standard found at <https://oss-generic.github.io/process/codingstandards/coding-standards-java.html>.

 ## Design